kkappel/meteor-postgres/README.md

 Run the following from your command line.

 ```
-    meteor add storeness:meteor-postgres
+    meteor add kkappel:meteor-postgres
 ```

 or add this to your `package.js`

 ```
-    api.use('storeness:meteor-postgres');
+    api.use('kkappel:meteor-postgres');
 ```

 ### Usage

-To get started you might want to take a look at the [todo-example code](https://github.com/storeness/meteor-postgres/blob/simple-todo.js).
-You can run the code by cloning this repo locally and start it by running `MP_POSTGRES=postgres://{username}:{password}@{host}:{port}/{database}
-meteor` inside the cloned directory.
+To get started you might want to take a look at the todo-example code.
+You can run the code by cloning this repo locally and start it by running `MP_POSTGRES=postgres://{username}:{password}@{host}:{port}/{database} meteor` inside the cloned directory.

 ### Tests